irishryoon/recipes/README.md

 ## Projects
 ### 1. Ingredients recommendation
 * This project builds a recommendation system based on existing ingredients.
 * To view code, please look at "ingredients_recommendation.ipynb"
+* After cleaning up the data, I explore three different models for building an ingredients recommendation model.
+The three models are:
+	* non-negative matrix factorization
+	* word embeddings
+	* association rule mining
+* I am in the process of building an app for the ingredients recommender.

 ### 2. Recipe generation
 * This project uses LSTM to generate recipes.